purduesigbots/VOSS/README.md

                .with_slew(8)
                .build();
 ```
+## Tuning Controllers
+### Tuning PID
+* We will be tuning the PID controller constants
+    * This is a lot of guessing and making corrections based off of the behavior of the robot.
+This will change with any signifcant robot changes
+    * Tune linear constants first
+        1. Start with the constants all being 0
+        2. Increase the proportional constant until oscillations start (the amount you need to increase by and total amount will vary with each robot)
+        3. Slowly increase the derivative constant until the robot is no longer overshooting its target and oscilations have stopped
+        4. If the robot is compounding error over time, slowly increase the integral constant to reduce that error
+    * Tune the angular constants using steps 1-4 of tuning the linear constants
+* For more information on PID and Odometry check out the SIGBots Wiki at https://wiki.purduesigbots.com/
+* Another great intro to PID article can be found at http://georgegillard.com/documents/2-introduction-to-pid-controllers

+### Tuning Other Controllers
+* Most of our controllers use PID but the logic of how it is applied is what makes the controller unique
+    * For linear and angular constants reference `Tuning PID` Above
+    * For other parameters reference each controller's description

+## Setting up and starting robot control
 ### Creating the chassis object
 * We will be creating a differential drive chassis in global scope
 * `DiffChassis(std::initializer_list<int8_t> left_motors, std::initializer_list<int8_t> right_motors,